History of Medford up to 1932

 The night before New Year's, 1884, Jacksonville experienced one of the worst fires in its history [the fire began at 2 a.m. on New Year's Day] and the next day Mr. Howard found himself almost penniless.
-[Howard's store and stock burned, but he had other significant assets, including his Medford store, already completed, his other real estate holdings and his home in Jacksonville and a $4500 insurance payment.]
+[Howard's store and stock burned, but he had other significant assets, including his Medford store, already completed, his other real estate holdings, his home in Jacksonville and a $4500 insurance payment.]
 Immediately he secured possession of a piece of land in Medford and brought into this new town the first load of lumber.
 [Phipps' and Broback's houses preceded Howard's, of course, as did four blacksmith shops built in December 1883 and an unknown number of other structures.
 Howard's Medford store was completed by December 21, ten days before the Jacksonville fire.]
 On the piece of ground now vacant on South Front Street, just south of the Nash Hotel [site of the alley immediately south of Prestige Plaza], he built the first store building, 16 by 24 feet, facing the railroad.
 Afterwards he enlarged it and moved his family to Medford, where they lived above and back of the store.
 [Howard didn't move his family to Medford until his house on North Central was completed in April of 1884.]

 The original townsite was located on the donation land claim of Napoleon B. Evans and R. B. Packard.
 As we know it now, [the townsite] was bounded on the east by Riverside Avenue, on the north by Jackson Street, on the west by Oakdale Avenue and Vermont Street, and on the south by Twelfth Street.
 Charles Howard, now of Kerby, son of J. S. Howard, was the railroad surveyor for the townsite, and Charles Strang the timekeeper.